 Use of heuristics is promoted when error costs are low (Arkes 1991; Haselton et al. 2015).
 The costs of making a wrong decision might have been too small to promote careful decisions in our setup.
 If wrong, ants encountered quinine instead of sucrose at the arm’s end.
 However, after the first encounter with quinine, ants usually approached the droplet very carefully and identified the quinine with their antennae, thereby diminishing its effect as negative reinforcer.
-Similarly, Josens et al. (2009) also found weak effects on quinine on freely moving ants in a Y-maze.
+Similarly, Josens et al. (2009) also found weak effects of quinine on freely moving ants in a Y-maze.
 Furthermore, the cost of moving from one arm to the other is likely negligible for the ant in terms of both time and energy.

+It is important to note that this experiment was not a priori designed to demonstrate heuristic learning in ants – this as a post-hoc insight we gained while running the experiment.
+We have since replicated the result that, when facing a Y-maze task which we intentionally made unsolvable, ants pick a favoured arm (left or right) and choose for tens of repeated visits (unpublished data).
+Nonetheless, our results should be taken with caution due to their post-hoc nature, and we strongly encourage other researchers to continue this research direction, validating our findings with a priori tests of heuristic use.

 In conclusion, no convincing evidence for relational rule learning was found.
 Rather, we found that ants have a high propensity to resort to heuristics in the face of a complex challenge, sacrificing accuracy for speed and ease of applicability.
 They even did so when the chosen heuristic led to poorer results than expected by chance.
 It thus seems that, in some situations, following even an inappropriate heuristic is easier, or in some way preferable, to random choice.
 Cognitive processes have not evolved to ascertain objective reality, but to provide decisions which maximise fitness gains (Haselton et al. 2015).
 Heuristics often provide decision rules which can solve a given task quickly and with reasonable error and can range from simple rules such as ‘go left’ to sophisticated sets of rules orchestrating behaviours with highly complex outcomes, such as honeycomb construction by bees (Nazzi 2016).
 Facing a complex challenge, animals might change heuristics or even modify them by learning (Mhatre and Robert 2018).
-And indeed, ants in our study showed striking individual differences, with different ants settling on different heuristics such as ‘go left’, ‘go to the more salient cue’, ‘go right’ or ‘choose randomly’.
-But they would rather use heuristics than simply leaving matters to chance.
+And indeed, the ants in our study showed striking individual differences, with different ants settling on different heuristics such as ‘go left’, ‘go to the more salient cue’, or ‘go right’.
+But many would rather use heuristics than simply leaving matters to chance.

 Acknowledgments